CrowdStrike/glide-core/.changeset/strong-penguins-kick.md

 - Box shadow values have been redesigned.
 - Button secondary and tertiary visual states have been redesigned.
+  - If you were previously relying on the tertiary Button's included padding for spacing between elements, you'll now need to explicitly set `gap` due to the hover state changes.
 - Button colors in dark mode have been changed to different values.
 - Checkbox when indeterminate and disabled has a new visual design.
 - Explicitly set `line-height`s were removed from most components.